 You have to feel sorry for Nathan, caught between his position of being a royal prophet wanting to support his royal master with all the sense of obligation for patronage that this entails on the one hand, and on the other, his conscience requiring him to tell the king he was wrong, and that in effect God would have been wanting something quite different.

 The problem in fact may have been with David himself.
-David was a very complex character with flaws to match his undoubted gifts.
+The Old Testament presents David as a very complex character with flaws to match his undoubted gifts.
 The same David who was said to have slain Goliath was also a womanizer, a rapist, one who arranged the murder of his friend and general Uriah, apparently in order to get his friend’s wife.
 2 Samuel tells us just how wrong David’s subsequent actions could be.
-Yet Nathan would also have known that here too was a composer of Psalms, one who had the apparent loyalty and support of his people, not to mention the power to deal harshly with those who got in his way.
+Yet Nathan would also have known that here too was one said to be a composer of Psalms, one who had the apparent loyalty and support of his people, not to mention the power to deal harshly with those who got in his way.
 It was to this unpredictable patron Nathan must give his reluctant advice.

 He presents it to David as God’s message in three simple parts.